 - Virtual fence with instant alerts

-- Live tracking mode updates every 2 to 3 seconds
+- Live tracking mode updates rapidly

 - Waterproof and lightweight